 What is Racism?

-Much of the racism that occurs can be characterised as casual racism (opens in a new window) – everyday incidents of racism that aren't necessarily violent or consciously malicious, but that perpetuate stereotypes about different cultures through jokes and offhand comments.
+Much of the racism that occurs can be characterised as casual racism– everyday incidents of racism that aren't necessarily violent or consciously malicious, but perpetuate stereotypes about different cultures through jokes and offhand comments.

-Racism can also be systemic – that is, some groups and organisations can have rules that seem to be fair to everyone – but they actually make things more difficult for people from particular cultural or ethnic backgrounds.
+Racism can also be systemic – that is, some groups and organisations can have rules that seem to be fair to everyone – but in actual fact these rules often make things more difficult for people from particular cultural or ethnic backgrounds.

 Racism also includes treating someone less fairly because of their ethnic identity, religion, cultural practices or nationality.